-The easy way to install is to use one of the platform-specific installers (created using ZeroG's InstallAnywhere product).
+The easy way to install is to use one of the platform-specific installers (created using the excellent IzPack).
 Download a 'platform-specific installer' and follow the instructions it gives you.
+Once the installation is complete, you can start GATE using gate.exe (Windows) or GATE.app (Mac) in the top-level installation directory, or gate.sh in the bin directory (other platforms).